EhsanMashhadi/ISSRE2023-BugSeverityPrediction/README.md

 ##  Environment Setup:
 For Getting Started:
 - Operating System: The provided artifact is tested on Linux (20.04.6 LTS) and macOS (Ventura 13.5).
-- GPU: It is better to have GPU for running experiments on GPU otherwise it may take long time.
+- GPU: It is better to have a GPU for running experiments on GPU otherwise it may take a long time.
 - CPU/RAM: There is no strict minimum on these.
 - Python: Python 3 is required.

 ## Getting Started:
-This section is only set up the artifact and validate its general functionality based on a small example data (complete dataset for the classic models, but the first 50 rows for CodeBERT models).
+This section only sets up the artifact and validates its general functionality based on a small example data (complete dataset for the classic models, but the first 50 rows for CodeBERT models).

 1. Clone the repository
    - `git@github.com:EhsanMashhadi/ISSRE2023-BugSeverityPrediction.git`